We welcome blog contributions from across the humanitarian field, whether you are a researcher, academic, practitioner or postgraduate student.

 For example, you may be a researcher wishing to link your studies to current affairs or events, or you may be a research student wanting to share some preliminary research findings.
 We also welcome contributions from practitioners working in the field wishing to share experiences or reflections on humanitarian issues or practices.

-Please use the form at the bottom of our blog page to submit your blog.
+Please use the form above to submit your blog.
 It is useful if you also tell us how your blog contributes to the analysis or discussion about a particular humanitarian topic or issue.

 All submissions should be made electronically and in Microsoft Word (not PDF or any other format).
 Blog posts should ideally be between 800 and 1,500 words in length.
 Please do not submit blogs more than 2,000 words.